taiseen/react-node-chat-app/README.md

 & open this same 'Live Link' in another (2nd) tab of your browser...
 & this time give a different 'userName' but 'same roomName' that you give before, when you open this chat app through (1st) tab into your browser.

+in shot: 'userName' must be different & 'roomName' must be same...

 Now start testing & chatting...